 #6 Compound Wound Motor

 A compound wound DC motor is a type of self-excited motor, and consists of both series of field coils and shunt field coils are attached to the armature winding.
 Both field coils provide for the expected amount of magnetic flux, which links with the armature coil and delivers about the torque required to facilitate rotation at the desired speed.

 As we know, a compound wound motor is basically formed by the amalgamation of a shunt wound DC motor and series wound DC motor to obtain better closure properties of both these types.

-Like a shunt wound, DC motor is offered with a highly efficient speed regulation characteristic, while a DC series motor has high starting torque.
+Like a shunt wound, a DC motor is offered with a highly efficient speed regulation characteristic, while a DC series motor has high starting torque.
 So the compound wound DC motor makes a compromise in terms of both these characteristics and has a good combination of proper speed regulation and high starting torque.

 However, its initial torque is not as high as in the case of a DC motor, nor is its speed regulation as good as a DC shunt motor.
 The overall characteristics of a DC shunt motor come in between these 2 extreme limits.